Leadership and Supervision in Education – EDUC 642

 Course Requirements Checklist

-The candidate will complete 7 Discussion Board Forums throughout this course.
+The candidate will complete 7 Discussions throughout this course.
 The thread must be at least 350 words.
 The candidate must also post 2 replies of at least 200 words each.
 This component is a requirement and demonstrates course-related knowledge, skills and abilities.
-Meets Learning Outcomes A-G
+(MLO: A–G)

 The candidate will review 2 professional journal articles in the field of educational leadership.
 Each review must be no more than 3 pages, not including the reference page and title page, and must be written in current APA format.
 The review will include a section for the candidate to write their reflection of the article.
 (MLO: A, B, C, D, E, F, G)